PoignardAzur/poignardazur.github.io/drafts/06-platform-compliance-in-cargo.md

 ```

 into your terminal, cargo needs a bunch of configuration values to figure out
-what it wants to do; things like "does it pass additional flags to the
+what it wants to do; things like "do I pass additional flags to the compiler?",
-compiler?", "which linker does it use?", "what is the default optimization
+"which linker do I use?", "what is the default optimization level?", etc. It
-level?", etc. It will look for config files in the current directory, every
+will look for config files in the current directory, every parent directory, and
-parent directory, and in a special path, `~/.cargo/config`.
+in a special path, `~/.cargo/config`.

 Moreover, cargo also wants to keep a cache of previously built crates,
 downloaded source files, credential tokens, etc. All of these files will be
-stored in paths like `~/.cargo/git`, `~/.cargo/credentials`, etc. And cargo also
+stored in paths like `~/.cargo/git`, `~/.cargo/credentials`, etc.

+And cargo also keeps both the rust toolchain (`cargo` itself, `rustfmt`,
-keeps all the globally-installed binaries it builds in `~/.cargo/bin`; if that
+`rustc`, etc) and all the globally-installed binaries it builds in
-directory is added to your `$PATH`, then after running
+`~/.cargo/bin`.
+That directory is usually added to your `$PATH` on first
-`cargo install somerustprogram`, you can run `somerustprogram` directly from
+install, so after running `cargo install somerustprogram`, you can run
-your terminal like any other command.
+`somerustprogram` directly from your terminal like any other command.

 (Also, rustup has its own config files in `~/.rustup`, which we won't cover
 here; the general principle is the same.)